HazemHassine/umfrage/details.md

 - **Styling**: Tailwind CSS
 - **Pages**:
     - Home
+      - \#Offers for Poll Creators
+      - \#Offers for Participant
+    - About us
+    - Contact us
+    - Sign-in
+    - Sign-up
+      - \#for Poll Creators
+      - \#for Poll Participants
+        - \#Pre-qualification Questionnaire
-    - Poll Creation
+    - Poll Creation (with all it's variants)
     - Dashboard
+      - \#For Poll creators with statistics
+      - \#For respondants will also be the profile page, contains history of answers, credits and available polls.
-    - Poll Response
+    - Poll Response (with all it's variants)
-    - Pre-qualification Questionnaire

 ### Backend
 - **Framework**: Next.js (API Routes)